oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 Byte 5 in the CONNACK header contains the Connect Reason Code.
 The values for the Connect Reason Code field are shown in Table 9: Reason Code Values.
 [The Server sending the CONNACK packet MUST use one of the Connect Reason Code values.]{.mark}

-[If a Server sends a CONNACK packet containing a Reason code of]{.mark} [128 or greater it MUST then close the Virtual Connection.]{.mark}
+[If a Server sends a CONNACK packet containing a Reason code of]{.mark} [128 or greater it MUST then delete the Virtual Connection.]{.mark}

 #### 3.1.5.5 Session Expiry Interval